The Complete Guide to School Marketing: What is Digital Experience?

 If you are a part of your own neighborhood Nextdoor, you probably know what's coming next.

 If you haven't heard of Nextdoor, I can give you a little primer.
 Nextdoor was started in 2010 to foster neighborly communication.
-On the platform, you're identified by a hyperlocal neighborhood crew, and there are functions to do neighborly things, like report a missing pad or build a trick or treat map for Halloween.
+On the platform, you're identified by a hyperlocal neighborhood crew, and there are functions to do neighborly things, like report a missing pet or build a trick-or-treat map for Halloween.
 Over the years though, Nextdoor has come to be known as a space where complainers can thrive.

 Anyways, back to my Next Door experience.